singularity0614/jerryjin.dev/posts/blog/our-habits-are-inevitable.md

 ---
-title: 'Our habits are inevitable'
+title: Our habits are inevitable
-description: 'Avoiding old habits is often impossible.'
+description: Avoiding old habits is often impossible.
-date: '03/01/2023'
+date: 03/01/2023
 ---

 Again, sorry about the non-existent headers.